Please note:

 This lecture course investigates sound art as an interdisciplinary practice that draws its history and concepts from contemporary visual art, installation art, performance art, experimental music, and their various confluences.
 We will study historical precedents of experimental sound work as well as think critically and creatively about the themes and concerns that inform contemporary practices.
 Prerequisite: 45 units.
 Students with credit for CA 312 Special Topics in Art and Culture Studies under the title "Sound Art" may not take this course for further credit.

 Studio-based performance ensemble.
 An immersion in practices of live performance, focusing upon listening, interaction, and creating music for small groups or the entire ensemble, both through collaboration and individually.
 Offerings will focus upon a single model per term; models include hybrid acoustic/electronic ensembles, laptop ensembles, improvisation ensembles.
-May be taken twice for credit.
-Prerequisite: Permission of instructor.
+Prerequisite: B or higher in CA 245 or permission of instructor.

 The relationship of music and culture, with emphasis on traditional and contemporary music in Asia, Africa, the Middle East, Latin America and the Caribbean, and Indigenous cultures of North America.
 Specific cultural areas may be selected for intensive study in any particular term.
 May be of particular interest to students in other departments.
 Prerequisite: 45 units.